Stephen137/Stephen137/README.md

 ### Hello.
 My name is Stephen 👋
-Experienced data analyst, exploring skills and technologies in the field of geospatial data.
+Experienced chartered accountant and data analyst, exploring new skills and technologies in the field of geospatial data.

 I thrive in a collaborative environment and in my previous role as Client Relations Manager in a firm of chartered accountants and business advisors, I engaged with multiple internal and external stakeholders to develop long-term relationships, provide optimal solutions, and shape the strategic direction of my clients.